rowida084/Bank_system/README.md

-Bank Management
+💳 Bank Management System
 📌 Overview

-This is a simple Bank Management project developed in C++ using functions and file handling.
+This is a simple Bank Management System developed in C++ using functions and file handling.
 The project allows managing client accounts such as adding, updating, deleting, depositing, withdrawing, and displaying client details.

-There are two versions of the code in this repository:
+There are two versions of the project in this repository:

-Version 1 (Original): Basic functionality with client management.
+Version 1 (Original): Basic client management features.

-Version 2 (Updated): Improved and extended version with user management and bug fixes.
+Version 2 (Updated): Extended functionality with user management and bug fixes.

 🚀 Features
 ✅ Original Version

-Add a new client
+➕ Add a new client

-Update client information
+✏️ Update client information

-Delete an existing account
+❌ Delete an existing account

-Deposit money into an account
+💰 Deposit money into an account

-Withdraw money from an account
+💸 Withdraw money from an account

-Show all client details
+📋 Show all client details

 🔥 New Updates (Version 2)

-Added user management system (admin and user accounts).
+👤 Added user management system (admin and normal users).

-Implemented permissions (restrict normal users, allow admins full control).
+🔑 Implemented permissions (admins have full control, normal users restricted).

-Added functions to find, update, and delete users.
+📝 Added functions to find, update, and delete users.

-Improved findUserByUserName function to properly update currentUser.
+🛠️ Improved findUserByUserName function to properly update currentUser.

-Enhanced error handling and fixed issues where deleted users were still being accessed.
+🐛 Fixed bugs where deleted users were still being accessed.

-Updated README file for better documentation.
+📖 Updated README file for better documentation.

 🛠️ Technologies Used